 The fear of the Lord is pure, enduring forever; the judgments of the Lord are true and righteous altogether.

-More to be desired are they than gold and precious stones, sweeter also than honey and the honeycomb.
+More to be desired than gold and precious stones, and sweeter than honey and the honeycomb.

-For indeed thy servant keeps them, in keeping them there is great reward.
+For thy servant keeps them, in keeping them there is great reward.

 Who can understand his own transgressions?
 Cleanse me from secret sins,